 The data center facilities we operate are subject to failure.
 Any significant or prolonged failure in any data center facility we operate or services that we provide, including a breakdown in critical plant, equipment or services, such as the cooling equipment, generators, backup batteries, routers, switches, or other equipment, power supplies, or network connectivity, whether or not within our control, could result in service interruptions and data losses for our customers as well as equipment damage, which could significantly disrupt the normal business operations of our customers and harm our reputation and reduce our net revenue.
 Any failure or downtime in one of the data center facilities that we operate could affect many of our customers.
-The total destruction or severe impriment of any of the data center facilities we operate could result in significant downtime of our services and catastrophic loss of customer data.
-Since our ability to attract and retain customers depends on our ability to provide highly reliable service, even minor interruptions in our service could harm our reputation and cause us to incur financial penalties.
+The total destruction or severe impairment of any of the data center facilities we operate could result in significant downtime of our services and catastrophic loss of customer data.
+Since our ability to attract and retain customers depends on our reputation and cause us to incur financial penalties.
 The services we provide are subject to failures resulting from numerous factors, including:

 - power loss;

-- · equipment failure;
+- equipment failure;

 - human error or accidents;

-- theft, sabotage and vandalism:
+- theft, sabotage and vandalism;

 - failure by us or our suppliers to provide adequate service or maintenance to our equipment;

-- · network connectivity downtime and fiber cuts;
+- network connectivity downtime and fiber cuts;

-- · security breaches to our infrastructure;
+- security breaches to our infrastructure;

-- improper building maintenance by us or the landlords of the buildings in which our leased facilities are located:
+- improper building maintenance by us or the landlords of the buildings in which our leased facilities are located;

 - physical, electronic and cyber security breaches;

-- · fire, earthquake, hurricane, tornado, flood and other natural disasters;
+- fire, earthquake, hurricane, tornado, flood and other natural disasters;

 - extreme temperatures;

 - water damage;

-- · public health emergencies; and
+- public health emergencies; and

-- terrorism.
+- terrorism

 We have in the past experienced, and may in the future experience, interruptions in service due to power outages or other technical failures or for reasons outside of our control, including a service interruption that caused system downtime to certain banking and financial institution customers and other customers.
 These interruptions in service, regardless of whether they result in breaches of the service level agreements we have with customers, may negatively affect our relationships with customers, including resulting in customers terminating their agreements with us or seeking damages from us or other compensatory actions.
-Interruptions in service may also have consequences for customers, such as banking and financial institutions, that are under the oversight of industry regulators, including the China Banking Regulatory Commission, or CBRC, and other PRC regulatory agencies.
-In response to such interruptions in service, industry regulators have taken, and may in the future take, various regulatory actions, with respect to our customers, including banking and financial institutions, could negatively impact our relationships with such customers, lead to audits of our services, inspections of our facilities, place restrictions or prohibitions upon the ability of such institutions to use our services, and thereby negatively affect our business operations and results of operations.
+Interruptions in service, and other PRC regulatory agencies.
+In response to such interruptions in service, industry regulators have taken, and may in the future take, various regulatory actions, with respect to our customers, including pathing and financial institutions, tour customers, needed using and financial institutions, tould regatively impact our relationships with such customers, lead to audits of our services, inspections of our facilities, place restrictions or prohibitions upon the ability of such institutions to use our services, and thereby negatively affect our business operations and results of operations.
 We have taken and continue to take steps to improve our infrastructure to prevent service interruptions, including upgrading our electrical and mechanical infrastructure and sourcing, designing the best facilities possible and implementing rigorous operational procedures to maintenance programs to manage risk.
-However, we cannot assure you that such incidents will not occur again in the future, or that such incidents will not result in the loss of customers and revenue, our paying compensation to customers, reputational damage to us, penalties or fines against us, and would not have a material and adverse effect on our business and
+However, we cannot assure you that such incidents will not result in the loss of customers and revenue, our paying compensation to customers, reputational damage to us, penalities or fines against us, and would not have a material and adverse effect on our business and results of operations.
+See "Regulations-Regulations-Regulations Related to Information Technology Outsourcing Services Provided to Banking Financial Institutions."
+Service interruptions continue to b